 British standards have also gone some way to improving the overall quality of timber doors; for example BS644:2012 and BS6375 Parts 1, 2 and 3 all concern themselves with improving the performance of today’s door sets but manufacturers can also take this one step further and join third party accreditation schemes.
 These schemes, a sign of commitment by the manufacturer, not only check product quality and performance through testing but also audit factory controls and processes ensuring consistent quality for every product being manufactured.

 In 2003 Bereco entered the timber windows and door market our aim to ‘Deliver the Difference’.
 We continue to operate by that same philosophy today with all our doors combining the very latest manufacturing methods; highest quality timber and ironmongery available.

 Using engineered defect free timber, we manufacture 92mm frames and 68mm door leafs for all of our Entrance doors that offer rigidity and strength to all our door sets.

 Robust frames, high security door cylinders and multi point espagnolette locking systems make our doors one of the most secure timber doors available in the UK.
 Fully tested and third party certified to PAS24:2016 our doors are available compliant with both Part Q of the Building regulations and as a licensed Secured by Design product.

 Traditional designs with painted, stained or dual colour factory finishes allow the creation of a statement entrance, and whilst we offer an extensive range of classic and heritage style doors and an unlimited number of bespoke designs, over recent years there has grown the need for more contemporary and modern designs.

-The Bereco Creative Range (shown above) is an exclusive collection of ultra-modern door designs crafted using sharp lines and flush panels to create a minimalist appearance perfect for contemporary properties or traditional properties looking to add a modern design twist.
+The Bereco Creative Range is an exclusive collection of ultra-modern door designs crafted using sharp lines and flush panels to create a minimalist appearance perfect for contemporary properties or traditional properties looking to add a modern design twist.